 Here are 5 reasons why user buys from brand websites are a better channel to instead of marketplaces

 1. Brand Loyalty

-We all have favourites.
+We all have favorites.
 It doesn’t matter which brand, what price range or how old the brand is.
 The reasons could vary from comfort, the brand ambassador, the confidence it gives you or just an affinity to the logo design.
 Many buyers prefer sticking to a brand website for the simple reason of brand loyalty.
 And yes the brands do reward such customers for their unwavering loyalty.
 Starbucks’ membership programs work on rewarding clients for their loyalty.
 Once you link your coffee purchases to your Starbucks card, you earn points.
 Once you cross a certain threshold of points, the coffee giant rewards you with occasional free drinks and goodies.
 They also give you a free drink for your birthday.
-From special discounts to invites for private parties, the perks can be never ending.
-The only way to find out what’s in store for you is sticking to the brand website/app for your next purchase.
+From special discounts to invites for private parties, the perks can be never-ending.
+The only way to find out what’s in store for you is by sticking to the brand website for your next purchase.

 2. Access to a wider range of products

-Yes you heard that right.
+Yes, you heard that right.
 The entire product catalogue is not always displayed on marketplaces.
 The best is usually kept at the online flagship store which is the brand website.
 Brands only want to display what sells fast and can be discounted in the front row on marketplaces.
 The best products are meant for the serious buyers who take the effort of researching and choosing the products which they are ready to pay a premium price for and not just be allured by discounts.